 The file called "MAINFILE" is the file which the program will use to find all files to merge.
 The file "MERGE1" is loaded by the computer then printed, then deleted from RAM.
 Then the next file, called, perhaps, "MERGE2" is loaded and printed, and so on.
 Of course, it is not necessary to use these file names.
 Files merged must be on the second (or only) mass storage device, or in RAM.
 They will not be found if stored on the HP82718 Expansion POD or Magnetic Cards.
-This program has been tested with the HP82161A Cassette and 9114A Disc Drive, other mass storage devices supporting the same high level I/O standards should also be usable.
+This program has been tested with the HP82161A Cassette and 9114A Disc Drive, other mass storage devices supporting the same high level 1/0 standards should also be usable.
 If all files are in RAM, it is not necessary to have any mass storage plugged in.

 The same general approach is used when recalling data from, and merging VisiCalc Worksheets.
 Recalling data from Worksheets requires the entire file to be in RAM.
 If, in addition to recalling data from one Worksheet, you also want to merge another, both files will be in RAM at the same time.
-If memory is at a premium, it might be a good idea to "unassign" the data Worksheet (which will mean it is deleted from RAM lif it was loaded), then merge the second Worksheet.

-At the extreme, it would be possible to have a main file, a Text file being merged, a Worksheet from which you are reading data, and a Worksheet which is being merged all in RAM at the same time.
+At the extreme, it would be possible to have a main file, a Text file being merged, a Worksheet from which you are reading data, and a Worksheet which is being merged and a USERDATA macro file (more later) all in RAM at the same time.
 Planning and moderation are in order if you are doing an elaborate report.
 If the computer runs out of memory while trying to load a file that just won't fit, the program will stop, telling you the last line it read.
 Inspect that line, and those preceeding it to determine why you ran out of memory.
 To make sure everything will work, you might try a "dry run", this is explained later in "Getting Started".